justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/adding-a-new-notification-template-type/README.md

     unzip liferay-xxxx.zip
     ```

-1. Go to `xxxx-impl`.
+1. Go to `liferay-xxxx`.

     ```bash
-    cd xxxx-impl
+    cd liferay-xxxx
     ```

 1. Build and deploy the example.